BartMassey/billiards/source.txt

 Section - Specific Balls

 The one-ball is a red ball.
 The mark is 1.
+The indefinite article is "a".

 The two-ball is a blue ball.
 The mark is 2.